MicrosoftDocs/quantum-docs/articles/resource-estimatior-batching.md

 ***

 > [!NOTE]
-> If you run into any issue while working with the Resource Estimator, check out the [Troubleshooting page](xref:microsoft.quantum.azure.common-issues#azure-quantum-resource-estimator).
+> If you run into any issue while working with the Resource Estimator, check out the [Troubleshooting page](xref:microsoft.quantum.azure.common-issues#azure-quantum-resource-estimator), or contact [AzureQuantumInfo@microsoft.com](mailto:AzureQuantumInfo@microsoft.com).

 ## Next steps